 The oral presentation assignment for yellow journalism required that we go to the library and find and photocopy articles from the period of 1890 until 1900 that we thought were examples of yellow journalism and read them aloud in class.
 We were supposed to point out where fallacies and exaggeration were being used and discuss.
 Many of us never went to any outside library looking for old newspapers to photocopy.
 Instead my classmates and I spent a few minutes in homeroom cutting up the day's newspaper and looking for articles.

 I read my article in class while trying to keep a straight face in front of the venerable old lady.
 We each claimed our quoted material came right off the pages of a Hearst or Pulitzer paper.
 All the while I would get heckled by classmates.
 But no one would turn me in since everyone hoped to do the same when it was their turn.
 So we convinced the teacher we did our research when we didn't.
-Because it didn't go unnoticed by anyone in the class that the articles from that very day's paper easily fit the definition of yellow journalism.
+It didn't go unnoticed by anyone in the class that the articles we took from that day's paper easily fit the definition of yellow journalism.
 It was easy to discuss the fallacies and exaggeration even if it didn't come off the pages of a Hearst publication.
-Journalism is an activity that is bought and paid for, and they've never really worked for us.
+Journalism is an activity that is bought and paid for, and most news editors have never really worked for their readers as much as their advertisers.

 I think if my old teacher still lived and taught, today's class could cheat just as easily with today's headlines and articles.
-Instead of newspapers alone, now the media ranges from corporate sponsered to semi-corporate to reader supported to just plain nut job.
+But instead of newspapers alone, now the media includes blogs, video and soon augmented and virtual reality.
+Sources range from corporate sponsored, to semi-corporate, to reader supported, to just plain nut jobs.
 It is not really yellow journalism anymore because we have a whole spectrum of ink from which to choose.
+Clickbait turns out to be a good name for it since it implies the reader is about as smart as a fish.